GoogleFeud/ts-macros/README.md

 - Create abstractions without the runtime cost

 **What you can't do with ts-macros**:
-- Generate types which you can use in your code. ts-docs is only a transformer, it's ran **after** typechecking, so generating different types has no effect.
+- Generate types which you can use in your code. ts-macros is only a transformer, it's ran **after** typechecking, so generating different types has no effect.
 However, the code inside the macro itself still gets typechecked

 ## Install